 When you stop being a full-time student, you will be required to make your first loan payment to your lender about six months after your last day of studies.
 Remember that it’s extremely important to keep your address up-to-date with your lenders.
 Details on repayment assistance and repayment options are available through your lender(s).
 If you require assistance, the Financial Aid Office would be happy to help!

 Part-time post-secondary students may qualify for a part-time study grant.
 Eligibility is based on the student’s (and their spouse's/partner's) line 15000 amount from the previous year’s income tax assessment.
 Applications are available at the Financial Aid Office or online at http://www.studentaid.alberta.ca/.

 The Alberta Works Learner Benefits Program provides financially disadvantaged individuals with the opportunity to access the education and training they require to secure gainful employment.
 If eligible, students may receive grant funding for either full-time or part-time studies, which may include costs for tuition, books, and living allowance for the duration of their schooling.

 The awards lists are available online at www.gprc.ab.ca/services/financialaid.
 Be watchful of deadlines.

 Scholarships are merit-based awards and are available to students who have completed consecutive Fall and Winter Semesters on a full-time basis.
-Deadlines vary and for many of the scholarships no application is required.
+Deadlines vary and many of the scholarships do not require an application.

 Bursaries are awards based on financial need and other criteria.
 Full-time students who have successfully completed the Fall Semester and are enrolled full-time in the Winter Semester may be eligible.
 Applications are available online in October on myGPRC.
 Deadline to apply is in early January each year.